Cetonia aurata: Life cycle

 The larvae are C–shaped and have a firm, wrinkled, hairy body, a small head, and tiny legs.
 The larvae overwinter wherever they have been feeding, which may be in compost, manure, leaf mould, or rotting wood.
 They grow very quickly and will have moulted twice before the end of autumn.
 They have a two-year life cycle.
 They pupate in June or July.
 Some adult beetles may emerge in autumn, but the main emergence is in spring, when the beetles mate.
 After mating, the female beetles lay their eggs in decaying organic matter and then die.

-Coloration
+Colouration

-The metallic green coloration of the beetle is created structurally, caused by the reflection of mostly circularly polarised light; like other scarabs this is left circularly polarised.
-When viewed through a right circular polariser, the beetle appears to be colorless.
+The metallic green coloration of the beetle is created structurally, by the reflection of mostly circularly-polarised light; like other scarabs, this is left circularly polarised: When viewed through a right circular polariser, the beetle appears to be colorless.
 There are also different colors besides the common green; there is also copper, grey and black.
 A lot of specimens have white speckles while some have very few or none at all.
-It has been described as a left-hand narrow-band elliptical polarizer.
+It has been described as a left-hand narrow-band elliptical polariser.